safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 }
 ```

-`Units` will be limited to a `MaxPrecision`, e.g. 5, so as to limit the
+`ExposureLevel` will be limited to a `MaxPrecision`, e.g. 3, so as to limit the
-variability so that distributions of Viral Tokens can't be easily correlated by
+variability so that distributions of Risk Tokens can't be easily correlated by
 third-parties.

-For each disease, there will also be a corresponding `ViralDistribution`
+For each disease, there will also be a corresponding `RiskDistribution`
-function that will map Viral Tokens received over a period of time to a
+function that will map Risk Tokens received over a period of time to a
 `RiskProfile` that will reflect an individual's risk of being infectious.

 This will be based on factors like the incubation period, the potential